StackExchange/dnscontrol/documentation/getting-started.md

 Run `dnscontrol push` to see the system generate a new zone file.

-Other providers use an API do do updates.
+Other providers use an API to do updates.
 In those cases the individual changes will translate into API calls that update the specific records.